rs-ipfs/rust-ipfs/CONTRIBUTING.md

 # Contributing to Rust IPFS

 Welcome, and thank you for your interest in contributing to Rust IPFS.
 Issues and pull requests are encouraged.
-As we work through the efforts described in the approved IPFS Dev Grant, we're looking for help in the following

-* Implementing endpoints and features not covered in the dev grant (See the [README](./README.md#roadmap))
+You can make a difference by tackling any of the following items:

+* Implementing the remaining features and corresponding HTTP endpoints not yet covered.
+See https://areweipfsyet.rs for info on which those are.
-* Tests and CI for existing functionality
+* Additional tests and CI for existing functionality
-* Examples
+* Examples, particularly those that showcase Rust's unique capaibilities or performance
+* Any advancements toward `no_std` support
 * Documentation
+* Benchmarks

+Also, several issues are labeled as [help wanted](https://github.com/rs-ipfs/rust-ipfs/issues?q=is%3Aopen+is%3Aissue+label%3A%22help+wanted%22+) and [good first issue](https://github.com/rs-ipfs/rust-ipfs/issues?q=is%3Aopen+is%3Aissue+label%3A%22good+first+issue%22), so please review those as well.

 ## First Principles

+Following these principles in your PRs will greatly increase your chances of a successful merge:

 1. Keep the patch size minimal
 2. Aim for high (but not absolute) code coverage in testing